 If you’ve never had kiwi or need a refresher on how to pick good ones, look for the fuzzy brown fruit that looks like what we have pictured here.
 To check for ripeness, squeeze the fruit gently, and select those that yield a bit, but don’t feel soft or mushy.
 Reject those that have visible nicks or cracks.
 When you’ve brought home the ones you want, wash them, then peel them with a paring knife, cutting just deep enough to get below the thin brown skin.
 When peeled, the edible part of the fruit will reveal itself as uniformly green on the outside, with a white core in the center, surrounded by tiny seeds.
 You can eat everything but the fuzzy brown wrapper.

-You can enjoy kiwi all by themselves, or slice or cube them up in fruit salads, or toss them into yogurt with the berries of your choice.
+You can enjoy kiwi all by themselves, or slice or cube them up in fruit salads, or toss them into a yogurt with the berries of your choice.
 Obviously, you’ll come up with other fine uses on your own.
 But if you’re having kiwi for the first time, be careful: You might just fall in love.